 Burbank has proactively updated its zoning laws and implemented housing opportunity overlays to comply with state mandates such as the Housing Crisis Act of 2019 (SB 330).
-These updates ensure that the city remains compliant with California's housing laws, preventing potential state intervention or legal challenges due to non-compliance (Source: California HCD Housing Compliance Report, 2024).
+These updates ensure that the city remains compliant with California's housing laws, preventing potential state intervention or legal challenges due to non-compliance (California HCD Housing Compliance Report, 2024).

 By meeting RHNA targets and complying with state regulations, Burbank retains local control over its zoning and land use policies, avoiding potential penalties or restrictions that could arise from failing to meet affordable housing goals.
-The Housing Element's Opportunity Sites Overlay Zone, inclusionary zoning policies, and streamlined permitting processes collectively demonstrate Burbank's commitment to fair housing access, sustainable urban development, and the creation of a diverse housing market that serves residents across income levels (Source: City of Burbank Council Report, December 2024).
+The Housing Element's Opportunity Sites Overlay Zone, inclusionary zoning policies, and streamlined permitting processes collectively demonstrate Burbank's commitment to fair housing access, sustainable urban development, and the creation of a diverse housing market that serves residents across income levels.